applied-systems-biology/jipipe-website/content/documentation-java-api/data-type/result-ui.md

     }
 }
 ```

+{{% notice warning %}}
+We do not recommend to inherit both from JIPipeDataImportOperation and JIPipeDataDisplayOperation due to the automated import introduced in JIPipe version 1.73.0
+{{% /notice %}}

 The operations must be registered in [JIPipeJavaExtension](/apidocs/org/hkijena/jipipe/JIPipeJavaExtension.html) either via the data type ID or when registering a new data type.